ian807b/distributed-minimum-spanning-tree/README.md

 ├── mst_MPI.cpp
 ├── mst_parallel.cpp
 └── mst_serial.cpp
 ```

 ## Graph Generator

 This is a simple program to generate a graph in textfile.
 It uses edge list format:

 [node1 node2 weight], the numbers are randomly generated.
-Running `make` folder from the project root directory will compile graph_generator as well.
+Run `make` from the project root directory to generate the executables for all the programs.

 ## How to Run the Program

 > [!TIP]
-> Run `make` -> execute `graph_generator`, which creates an input graph -> run each algorithm
+> Run `make` -> execute `graph_generator` from `/input_graph`, which creates an input graph -> run each algorithm

-Generate a graph using graph_generator.cpp.
+Above workflow first generates a graph using graph_generator.cpp.
 You can adjust the number of vertices and the maximum weight of edge.
 Keep in mind that setting the maximum too high can cause an overflow.

 > [!WARNING]
 > Warning: Suggested minimum number of vertices is 10000, but it will take quite a lot of time to generate the text file.